Jordan-Rudolph/Jordan-Rudolph.github.io/index.md

 ![Grub Bug](gb_image.png)

-During my time at Cornell, I also decided to join Cornell's game development team, DGA Studios.
+I was also the lead audio developer for Cornell's game development team, DGA Studios.
 At this position, I coordinated audio design and integration into our Unity-based game development project, Grub Bug.
 This included designing real-time audio processing functions in C\#, coordinating the tasks of a junior developer, and implementing spatialized audio functionality and logic across multiple objects and scripts.
 During this project, I also wore multiple hats, and functioned as a composer and sound designer in addition to a programmer.

 You can find a download of Grub Bug [here](https://dgacornell.itch.io/grubbug).